sinklog/python-sinklog/README.md

 logger.addHandler(sinklog)

 # Just use the logger as you would normally and log
-# messages will be forwarded to your sinklog stream.
+# messages will be forwarded to your Sinklog stream.
 logger.info("Hello Sinklog!")
 ```